"The Beginner's Guide To Keeping Chickens In The UK"

 The basic function of a chicken coop is to provide your hens with a place to lay their eggs and a safe and secure place to roost at night.
 This is all they generally do in the coop – lay eggs and rest safely at night.

-I was amazed at just how destructive they can be, digging holes which would put most dogs to shame and ‘pruning’ a considerable amount of foliage!
+I was amazed at just how destructive they can be, digging holes that would put most dogs to shame and ‘pruning’ a considerable amount of foliage!

 Now you might well be having second thoughts with this revelation.
 “What about my garden, my lawn, my veggie patch?”
 The fact is you will need to give over a bit of space for your chickens.
 How you do this is really up to you.